andyarensman/net-ninja-react/README.md

 In order to avoid a component loading before the data has loaded, use a conditional like this:

     {blogs && <BlogList blogs={blogs} title="All Blogs" handleDelete={handleDelete}/>}

+##react-router-dom

+He uses version 5 in the tutorial, however this version does not work with the newest version of React, so I had to update to version 6 and change a few things in the code.
+'Switch' is now 'Routes'.